princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 4) Specular rendering.
 Our rendering algorithm supports both diffuse and specular materials.
 To render a specular object (metal material), change the switch [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_6_render.cpp#L693).

 5) Video conversion.
 To convert a rendered hdr file to a video, we provide a script in cuda-render/conversion.
 Please change the render folder [here](https://github.com/wenzhengchen/Learned-Feature-Embeddings-for-Non-Line-of-Sight-Imaging-and-Recognition/blob/dc12a8c907c7cd6392b7d3a0717ce650b07930fb/cuda-render/conversion/preprocess_hdr2video.py#L284) then run the python script.
-It will generate a video which is of much smaller size and easier to load to train the deep learning model.
+It will generate a video which is of a much smaller size and easier to load to train the deep learning model.

 6) SPAD simulation.
 The rendered hdr file does not have any noise simulation.
-One can add simple Gaussian noise in dataloader, but we recommend to employ a computational method for spad simulation to synthesize noise.
+One can add simple Gaussian noise in dataloader, but we recommend employing a computational method for spad simulation to synthesize noise.
 We adopt the method from [here](https://graphics.unizar.es/data/spad/).

 7) Rendered dataset.
 We provide a motorbike dataset with 3000 motorbike examples [here](https://drive.google.com/file/d/183VAD_wuVtwkyvfaBoguUHZgHu065BNW/view?usp=sharing).